 Copy this HTML into your CMS.
 Press ⌘-C to copyClose

 Grown-up siblings Alex and Valerie are about to star in a whole lot of people’s terrible dating stories.
-Season 1 and 2 launches on Showmax on Thursday, 4 January.
+Seasons 1 -3 are now on Showmax.
 Watch now »

 Alex (Tommy Dewey), the co-founder of online dating site Snooger, and his therapist sister Valerie (Michaela Watkins) might look like they have all the answers when it comes to love.
 And it certainly pays well – Alex has 80 pairs of socks that he’s never even worn, along with a piano he claims not to play.
 But their professional success is a thin veneer hiding the emotional disaster area behind the scenes.

 The series starts with Valerie and her 16-year-old daughter Laura (Tara Lynne Barr) moving in with Alex after Valerie splits from her husband.
 And in episode after episode of Casual (2015-current), they come across as the kind of people that anyone in the dating game should swipe left on – immediately.
 Unless, of course, you’re looking for something Casual…